Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 13. Children

-Not only can pets cause these holes but children can also.
+Not only can pets cause these holes but children can too.
 Young children love to play just as much as your pets do and sometimes digging holes can be an extremely fun activity for them.

 To stop this, simply talk to them and explain how digging holes can ruin the lawn that means so much to you.
 Perhaps offer them a sandpit or an alternate digging area instead.

-How To Fill The Small Overnight Holes
+How To Fill The Small Holes in Lawn Overnight?

 Holes in Lawn